A Survey of Multi-View Representation Learning: Introduction

 \section{Introduction}

-Multi-view data have become increasingly available in real-world applications where examples are described by different feature sets or different ``views", such as image+text, audio+video, and webpage+click-through data.
-The different views usually contain complementary information, and multi-view learning can exploit this information to learn representation that is more expressive than that of single-view learning methods.
-Therefore, multi-view representation learning has become a very promising topic with wide applicability.
+Multi-view representation learning is concerned with the problem of learning representations (or features) of the multi-view data that facilitate extracting readily useful information when developing prediction models.
+This learning mechanism has attracted much attention since multi-view data have become increasingly available in real-world applications (Figure \ref{motivations}) where examples are described by multi-modal measurements of an underlying signal, such as image+text, audio+video, audio+articulation, and text in different languages, or synthetic views of the unimodal measurements, such as word+context words, different time stamps of a time sequence, and web text+text of inbound hyperlinks.
+Generally, data from different views usually contain complementary information and multi-view representation learning exploits this point to learn more comprehensive representations than those of single-view learning methods.
+Since the performance of machine learning methods is heavily dependent on the expressive power of data representation, multi-view representation learning has become a very promising topic with wide applicability.

 Canonical correlation analysis (CCA) \cite{Hotelling1936} and its kernel extensions \cite{BachJ02,Hardoon2004,sun2013survey} are representative techniques in early studies of multi-view representation learning.
 A variety of theories and approaches are later introduced to investigate their theoretical properties, explain their success, and extend them to improve the generalization performance in particular tasks.
 While CCA and its kernel versions show their abilities of effectively modeling the relationship between two or more sets of variables, they have limitations on capturing high level associations between multi-view data.
 Inspired by the success of deep neural networks \cite{vincent2008extracting,salakhutdinov2009deep,bengio2013representation}, deep CCAs \cite{AndrewABL13} have been proposed to solve this problem, with a common strategy to learn a joint representation that is coupled between multiple views at a higher level after learning several layers of view-specific features in the lower layers.